ttscoff/planter-cli/src/_README.md

 Templates are directories found in `~/.config/planter/templates/[TEMPLATE_NAME]`.
 All files and directories inside of these template directories are copied when that template is called.
 Filenames, directory names, and file contents can all use template placeholders.

 Template placeholders are defined with `%%KEY%%`, where key is the key defined in the `variables` section of the configuration. `%%KEY%%` placeholders can be used in directory/file names, and in the file contents.
 These work in any plain text or RTF format document, including XML, so they can be used in things like Scrivener templates and MindNode files as well.
+See the subsections for info on default values and modifiers for template placeholders.

 Each template contains a `_planter.yml` file that defines variables and other configuration options.
 The file format for all configuration files is [YAML](https://yaml.org/spec/1.2.2/).